 We do not currently have the ability to resell all products that are returned.
-Our refurbishment capabilities include full refurbishment, conversion, and components, and allow us to refurbish and resell or reuse certain returned devices or their components.
+Our refurbishment capabilities are focused on components and allow us to reuse certain key components from our returned devices.
 To the extent we are unable to successfully refurbish devices in the future, we will not be able to resell such devices.
 Further, the introduction of new products, changes in product mix, changes in consumer confidence or other competitive and general economic conditions may cause actual returns to differ from product return reserves.
 Any significant increase in product returns that exceeds our reserves could have a material adverse effect on our business, financial condition and results of operations.